seung0708/calorie_calculator/notes.md

     [] When you look back at your commits with git log, the messages should describe each change [] Don't include changes in a commit that aren't related to the commit message []

+table
+    button that displays the table of calories by gender some kind of classification